 Video cameras may be stationed to the side of the sanctuary and/or the choir loft provided they remain immobile.

-Photographers are not permitted in the sanctuary space (where the altar is located) at any time before or during the Liturgy.
+Photographers are not permitted in the sanctuary space (where the altar is located) at any time.
 Once the prelude music has begun all members of the bridal party must be in their respective places in order for the liturgy to begin.

 Time permitting, the Wedding Coordinator may allow pictures to be taken immediately after the conclusion of the liturgy.
-Out of respect for church staff, photographers must complete their work within 15 minutes of the end of the liturgy.
-Typically this allows for 4-5 poses.
+Out of respect for church staff, photographers must complete their work within 30 minutes of the end of the liturgy.

 Photographers and videographers need to be considerate of each other when positioning themselves for picture taking.
 They are not to obstruct each other’s views.